thibran/ok_tup/README.md

 ## Examples

-From time to time we have to handle e.g. a lot of Optional values (containing different types), but procceding makes only sense when all variables contain a value, `ok_tup!` provides some syntax-sugar here.
+From time to time we have to handle a lot of Optional values (containing different types), but procceding makes only sense when all variables contain a value, `ok_tup!` provides some syntax-sugar here.